-- 1. To accept responsibility in making accreditation decisions consistent with approved Criteria and the safety, health, and welfare of the public, and to disclose promptly, factors that might endanger the public; - 2.
-To perform services only in areas of their competence; - 3.
-To act as faithful agents or trustees of ABET, avoiding real or perceived conflicts of interest whenever possible, disclosing them to affected parties when they do exist;
+- 1. To accept responsibility in making all decisions, particularly on accreditation actions, consistent with approved Criteria and the safety, health, and welfare of the public, and to disclose promptly, factors that might endanger the public; - 2.
+To perform services only in areas of their competence.
+All must be willing to accept that mistakes will happen and commit to an intentional and persistent effort to improve the quality of their service, and to give, seek and accept feedback that is clear, respectful and focused on common goals and values;

-- 4. To keep confidential all matters relating to accreditation decisions unless required by law to disclose information, or unless the public is endangered by doing so; - 5.
+- 3. To act as faithful agents or trustees of ABET, avoiding real or perceived conflicts of interest whenever possible, disclosing them to affected parties when they do exist and to reject bribery in all forms; - 4.
+To keep confidential all matters relating to accreditation decisions unless required by law to disclose information, or unless the public is endangered by doing so; - 5.
 To make or issue either public or internal statements only in an objective and truthful manner; - 6.
 To conduct themselves honorably, responsibly, ethically, and lawfully so as to enhance the reputation and effectiveness of ABET; - 7.
 To report concerns regarding accounting, internal accounting controls, or auditing matters without fear of retaliation, subsequently known as ABET's Whistleblower Policy; - 8.
-To treat all persons involved in accreditation activities with fairness and justice; - 9.
-To assist colleagues and co-workers in their professional development and to support them in following this code of conduct; and - 10.
+To treat all persons involved in accreditation activities with fairness and not engage in discrimination or harassment.
+We encourage inclusive and equitable actions that support the highest levels of collaboration and effective teamwork.
+ABET does not allow the use of exclusionary or threatening language and encourages all persons to be mindful of potentially hurtful words.
+Using terms that are sexist, racist, ableist or exclusionary in nature to address an individual or a group of individuals will not be tolerated; - 9.
+To assist colleagues in continuous improvement efforts and in following this code of conduct by providing respectful, discreet minor corrections directly to your colleague, and knowing when it is appropriate; - 10.
 To support a mechanism for the prompt and fair adjudication of alleged violations of this code.